 I don’t know what types of content Facebook intended to promote when they designed the angry face reaction and decided to boost that reaction’s impact in the news feed algorithm.

 I do know however what kind of content they actually got.
-Since February I’ve been engaged with monitoring hate speech on social media through the Swedish non-profit watchdog organization Näthatsgranskaren (The Cyber Hate Crime Monitor).
+Since February I’ve been engaged with monitoring hate speech on social media through the Swedish non-profit watchdog organization Näthatsgranskaren (The Online Hate Crime Monitor).

 “Näthatsgranskaren has so far reported more than 1500 hate speech comments to Swedish law enforcement.